News|Articles|May 14, 2026

 HBV still threatens health workers as vaccination programs stall; learn how managers and pharmacists can boost coverage with digital tracking.

 The global toll of HBV infection underscores the urgency of protecting frontline workers.
-According to the WHO's 2026 Global Hepatitis Report, viral hepatitis B and C together claimed about 1.34 million lives in 2024, with more than 4900 new infections occurring daily.
-WHO's elimination strategy calls for an approximate 90% reduction in new infections and a 65% reduction in mortality by 2030, which are targets that remain out of reach without accelerated action.2
+According to the World Health Organization (WHO) 2026 Global Hepatitis Report, HBV and hepatitis C virus together claimed about 1.34 million lives in 2024, with more than 4900 new infections occurring daily.
+The WHO's elimination strategy calls for approximately a 90% reduction in new infections and a 65% reduction in mortality by 2030, targets that remain out of reach without accelerated action.2

 HCWs are among the most vulnerable populations.
 In developing countries, an estimated 40% to 65% of HBV infections among HCWs have been attributed to percutaneous occupational exposure, such as needle-stick injuries.
 Despite the availability of a highly effective vaccine, one that confers approximately 96% protection against HBV infection, complete vaccination coverage among HCWs remains alarmingly inconsistent.2